 Led by moderator Cameron Purdy, president of Somerville, Mass.-based Tangosol, panelists Jeremiah Grossman, Ted Neward, Christopher Steel and Justen Stepka agreed that application security can't be an afterthought.
 You need a plan from the beginning.

-"You need a defense-in-depth approach," said Jeremiah Grossman, founder and CTO of WhiteHat Security and founder of the
+"You need a defense-in-depth approach," said Jeremiah Grossman, founder and CTO of WhiteHat Security and founder of the Web Application Security Consortium (WASC).
+"From Web applications to whatever else you have, you need to build security in."

 Ted Neward, independent consultant and author of Effective Enterprise Java, agreed.
 You have to know what you're trying to protect, he said.
 "It goes under the name of threat modeling.
 You need some idea of what you want to build, and you need to have some idea of what you want to protect," Neward said.